W01fw00d/cooking-with-amateurs/README.md

 npm run ftest
 ```

-Run only a spec # TODO: is this possible with cucumber?
+Run all scenarios with a @core tag (critical test cases)

 ```
-npm run ftest-spec cypress/integration/[spec-file-name].spec.ts
+npm run ftest-core
 ```

-# TODO: Run all scenarios with a tag (@core)

 Run with Cypress UI